leolimasa/nova/ideas/algebraic_effectsish.md

 Becase read_file returns an effect type, the type inference will infer the parent function as also having that effect type.

-Effects can be thrown.
-When they are, they interrupt the control flow of the calling function.
+When, they interrupt the control flow of the calling function.

 ```
 validate_name = (name) =>